Frequently Asked Questions

 What time of day are classes offered?

 During the academic year, fall and spring, the majority of courses are offered in the evening from 4:40-7:10 or 7:15-9:45.
-The Wisconsin Idea Executive PhD Cohort, the Wisconsin Idea Principal Preparation Program (online program) and the K12 MS Leadership program courses are offered on Friday evenings and Saturdays during fall and spring semester and over a three weeks in summer.
+The Wisconsin Idea Executive PhD Cohort, the Wisconsin Idea Principal Preparation Program (online program), and the K12 MS Leadership program courses are offered on Friday evenings and Saturdays during fall and spring semester and over three weeks in the summer.
 During the summer session, most courses are offered in the day.

 Are new students grouped together in a cohort, or am I free to take whatever classes I choose?